 Checking Your Oil

 Checking your oil is one of the top items of basic car maintenance you can do yourself.
-If you only do one thing for your vehicle, let that one thing be staying on top of your oil.
+If you only do one thing for your vehicle, let that one thing stay on top of your oil.
 With the proper amount of oil, you have a working vehicle.
 Without it, you have an empty shell and an expensive repair.

 Make sure your engine is cooled all the way down and pop the hood of your car.
 Your oil dipstick should be clearly marked - pull it out and wipe it clean with a cloth or a napkin, then put it back to be coated with oil.